 For this is hidden from them by their willing it, that the world that then was, being flooded by water, perished.”

-The Creation Museum will powerfully show that there was plenty of room in this huge vessel for tens of thousands of animals … even dinosaurs (the average dinosaur was only the size of a sheep, and Noah didn’t have to take fully grown adults of the large dinosaurs).
-A museum exhibit about the processes associated with “natural selection” and “speciation” will throw much light on such questions.
+The Creation Museum powerfully shows that there was plenty of room in this huge vessel for tens of thousands of animals … even dinosaurs (the average dinosaur was only the size of a sheep, and Noah didn’t have to take fully grown adults of the large dinosaurs).
+A museum exhibit about the processes associated with “natural selection” and “speciation” throws much light on such questions.
 Noah actually only needed about 16,000 animals on the Ark to represent all the distinct kinds of land-dwelling animals.

 After all were on board, the “fountains of the great deep” broke up and the “windows of heaven” opened.
 These provided the water that would cover every spot on the whole earth.